British-Iranian aid worker has ankle tag removed: UK lawmaker | DW | 07.03.2021

 It was not immediately clear whether Zaghari-Ratcliffe was allowed to leave Iran.
 Her lawyer, Hojjat Kermani, was quoted as saying that "a hearing for Zaghari's second case has been scheduled at branch 15 of the

+Kermani also said that Zaghari-Ratcliffe's sentence ended.
+The aid worker was able to remove her ankle bracelet for the first time since being released from prison on furlough because of the pandemic last year, her lawyer said.
+She has been under arrest at her parent's home in Tehran since.

-Zaghari-Ratcliffe, a project manager with the Thomson Reuters Foundation, was arrested at a Tehran airport in April 2016 as she prepared to retrn to Britain with her daughter after a family visit.
+Zaghari-Ratcliffe, a project manager with the Thomson Reuters Foundation, was arrested at a Tehran airport in April 2016 as she prepared to return to Britain with her daughter after a family visit.

 She was later sentenced to five years in jail after being convicted of plotting to overthrow Iran's clerical establishment.